espressomd/espresso/doc/sphinx/analysis-core.rst

 Introduction
 ~~~~~~~~~~~~

-The first step of the core analysis is to tell to create an observable.
+The first step of the core analysis is to create an observable.
 An observable in the sense of the core analysis can be considered as a
 rule how to compute a certain set of numbers from a given state of the
 system or a role how to collect data from other observables.
 Any